Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 |  LOG_INFO             |     6             | Debug                 |
 |  LOG_DEBUG            |     7             | Debug                 |

 Syslog provides uniform interface to all the langages in the SONiC applications.
-The application uses these log level to differentiate the debug and non-debug information for logging.
+The application uses these log level to differentiate the debug and non-debug information form logging.
 - It uses the standard syslog mechanism for generating the debug messages.
 - Is uses standard system call syslog(LOG_DEBUG,….) for sending the logs messages.
 - It provides the standard interface to all the application including C, C++, Python, Go, Shell script and Perl languages.